 The effort has begun amid uncertainty and potential legal conflict.

 Tetra Tech Inc., the firm hired by state officials to test potentially contaminated soils on burned homesteads, is parent company to Tetra Tech EC, which has been sued by the U.S. Department of Justice for faking soil samples during a cleanup project in San Francisco’s former Hunters Point naval shipyard.
-Two company executives plead guilty last year and were sentenced to prison.
+Two company supervisors plead guilty last year and were sentenced to prison.

 Pelosi, whose district includes Hunters Point, expressed dismay at the contract award.
 Pelosi has asked for a federal review of Tetra Tech’s federal contracts and its performance.